janlukasschroeder/sec-api-python/README.md

 # Contact

-Let me know how I can improve the library or if you have any feature suggestions.
-I'm happy to implement them.
+Let us know how we can improve the library or if you have any feature suggestions.
+We're happy to implement them.

 support@sec-api.io